 Description

-The c6.5m tall Heworth stone memorial stands at the roadside opposite the Railway Institute and Forecourt Walls (Grade II-listed) on Redworth Road.
-It takes the form of a small wheel-head cross rising from the moulded collar of an octagonal cross shaft.
-The cross shaft stands on a plinth, square on plan, which stands on a two-stepped base.
+The New Shildon War Memorial is a 6.5-meter tall structure made of Heworth stone, located at the roadside opposite the Railway Institute and Forecourt Walls on Redworth Road.
+It features a small wheel-head cross that rises from the moulded collar of an octagonal cross shaft.
+This cross shaft is positioned on a square plinth, which in turn rests on a two-stepped base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.